OpenVoiceOS/community-docs/docs/330-contributing.md

 The docs above are meant for a broad set of users.
 For the details you're looking for on how all these different pieces of OVOS interact, [please check out our technical manual](https://openvoiceos.github.io/ovos-technical-manual/).

-A friend-of-OVOS, [Neon.AI](https://neon.ai), has a comprehensive set of [documentation for skill development](https://neongeckocom.github.io/neon-docs/skill_development/voice-user-interface-design-guidelines/what-can-a-skill-do/) specifically.
-Much of this was forked from the (excellent) Mycroft skill documentation and covers diverse topics such as design philosophy, available helper methods, writing GUIs (Qt devs wanted!), how to get a skill to converse back and forth with a user, and more.
+for more details about the skills and plugins, you can check the technical documentation here [OVOS Technical Manual](hhttps://openvoiceos.github.io/ovos-technical-manual/) It is inspired by [Neon.AI](https://neon.ai) and Mycroft documentation and covers diverse topics such as design philosophy, available helper methods, writing GUIs (Qt devs wanted!), how to get a skill to converse back and forth with a user, and more.

 If you're stuck or have any questions, please come chat with us on [Matrix](https://matrix.to/#/#OpenVoiceOS-Support:matrix.org).
 We're grateful for your assistance and will do everything we can to help you.